 However, certain essential Cookies do not require your consent.
 This includes Cookies that are essential to comply with the GDPR’s security principle as well as Cookies that help ensure that content of a page loads quickly and effectively by distributing the workload across numerous computers.

 Epsilon uses Tags and Cookies to collect Pseudonymous Personal Data about the browser or device you are using, including Visitor Data and information about your browsing behaviour, such as what digital properties that you have visited and online transactions that you have made.
 This type of Pseudonymous Personal Data is processed whenever you visit digital properties and open emails where our Tags are implemented, including digital properties belonging to our clients and partners such as high street retailers.

 We are a part of the digital advertising ecosystem and involved in activities such as Real-Time-Bidding (“RTB”).
 RTB is a set of technologies and practices used in programmatic advertising that enables advertisers to compete for available digital advertising space and place online adverts on digital properties by automated means.
 RTB allows for certain information to be sent to participants of the digital advertising ecosystem in Bid Requests.
 Bid Requests normally contain information that constitutes Personal Data, such a Visitor Data.
 This information is used by participants to evaluate the bid opportunity and respond with a bid price to serve an advert on the digital property.
 We only process Pseudonymised Personal Data that we receive in Bid Requests.

-We also perform Cookie syncs with advertising exchanges and other partners, such as Eyeota, which means that we receive and share Cookie IDs with each other.
+We perform Cookie syncs with advertising exchanges and other partners, such as Eyeota, which means that we receive and share Cookie IDs or other pseudonymized identifiers with each other.
 This enables us to recognise information about the user and determine whether we want to respond to a Bid Request or not.